suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 A firmware update mechanism is an essential security feature for IoT devices to deal with vulnerabilities.
 While the transport of firmware images to the devices themselves is important there are already various techniques available.
 Equally important is the inclusion of metadata about the conveyed firmware image (in the form of a manifest) and the use of a security wrapper to provide end-to-end security protection to detect modifications and (optionally) to make reverse engineering more difficult.
 End-to-end security allows the author, who builds the firmware image, to be sure that no other party (including potential adversaries) can install firmware updates on IoT devices without adequate privileges.
 For confidentiality protected firmware images it is additionally required to encrypt the firmware image.
 Starting security protection at the author is a risk mitigation technique so firmware images and manifests can be stored on untrusted repositories; it also reduces the scope of a compromise of any repository or intermediate system to be no worse than a denial of service.

-A manifest is a bundle of metadata about the firmware for an IoT device, where to find the firmware, the devices to which it applies, and cryptographic information protecting the manifest.
+A manifest is a bundle of metadata describing one or more code or data payloads and how to:

+* Obtain any dependencies
+* Obtain the payload(s)
+* Install them
+* Verify them
+* Load them into memory
+* Invoke them

 This specification defines the SUIT manifest format and it is intended to meet several goals: